stardusteight-d4c/youtube-interface/README.md

 })
 ```

-- <strong>createAsyncThunk()</strong>: accepts an `action type string` and a `function that returns a promise`, and generates a thunk that dispatches `pending/fulfilled/rejected` action types based on that promise.
+* `createAsyncThunk()`: accepts an action type string and a function that returns a promise, and generates a thunk that dispatches `pending/fulfilled/rejected` action types based on that promise.

 A function that accepts a Redux action type string and a callback function that should return a promise.
-It generates `promise lifecycle action types` based on the action type prefix that you pass in, and `returns a thunk action creator` that will run the promise callback and `dispatch the lifecycle actions` based on the returned promise.
+It generates promise lifecycle action types based on the action type prefix that you pass in, and returns a thunk action creator that will run the promise callback and dispatch the lifecycle actions based on the returned promise.

 This abstracts the standard recommended approach for handling async request lifecycles.